Low Wing Aircraft Versus High Wing Aircraft

 High wing aircraft have been popular since the beginning of general aviation.
 This design is prominent in early Piper aircraft, most Cessnas, and many newer, light sport aircraft.
 It provides pilots and passengers with an unobstructed view of the ground, as well as protection from the elements when standing beneath the wing.
 They are also the preferred design for aircraft operating from unimproved airfields as the wing is less susceptible to damage from obstructions on the ground.
 Another advantage is that fuel can be fed to the engine by gravity, so a fuel pump may not be necessary.

 The most significant drawback to the high wing design is its inherently restricted visibility when maneuvering.
-The high wing makes it difficult to see higher high-wing-aircraft-vs-low-wing-aircraft-1altitude traffic on either side of the aircraft.
+The high wing makes it difficult to see higher altitude traffic on either side of the aircraft.
 When turning, traffic in the direction of the turn is obscured.
 This problem is partially mitigated by some designs which place the cockpit ahead of the wing.
 Having a window above the pilot can help too.
 Nevertheless, when flying a high wing aircraft it will still be necessary to raise the wing to clear traffic before executing a turn, especially in the pattern.
 Other minor drawbacks include difficulty fueling the aircraft and the potential for head injuries when pedestrians inadvertently collide with the wing.

 Low Wing aircraft are perhaps even more popular, and there are more of them currently being offered by manufacturers.
 Low wing aircraft are more difficult to enter, as they typically require that they pilot climb up onto the wing.
 This can be difficult during inclement weather.
 Low wing aircraft have the advantage of being easier to refuel, however they will require the use of a fuel pump to ensure proper fuel flow to the engine.